phrakberg/ansible-bootstrap/README.md

 For a work project I had to pick up Ansible.
 I'm definitley a learn by doing (or breaing if you ask my wife), so this was just me learning the basic ideas behind the tool.
 I quickly decided to use this for easy user management of my Pi's and VM's.
 This is a basic ansible setup I use with my pi4 to quickly add my user and some apps that I like to have.
 It is not a comprehensive setup.

-Note: I generally avoid installing python programs globally so in this case I used Pipenv to

 ## WARNING!

 The users playbook creates an `admins` group and then adds a rule so users in the group can use sudo without a password.
 I'm fine with this setup as the pi isn't exposed to the internet.